kirthana1181/kirthana1181.github.io/index.md

 ## 🎵 Beyond the Code

 When I'm not designing circuits or training models, I'm:
-- 🎤 Singing Carnatic music (First Division certified)
-- 🔧 Leading technical initiatives at **ElectroniX Club, IIITDM Kurnool**
-- 🎭 Performing as an orator and emcee
+- 🎤 a stage-performer, as a trained Carnatic vocalist, and an orator cum emcee
-- 🌍 Speaking six languages: English, Hindi, Kannada, Malayalam, Konkani, Telugu
+- 🔧 Exploring and learning possible innovations in the world of Semiconductor and AI
+- 🌍 Exploring food, culture, and lifestyle around the world

 ---

-## 📫 Let's Connect
+## Let's Connect

-I'm always open to discussing new opportunities, collaborations, or innovative ideas in VLSI, AI-ML, and embedded systems.
+I'm always open to discussing new opportunities, collaborations, or innovative ideas in VLSI, AI-ML, and Embedded Systems.

-**Email:** your-email@gmail.com
+**Email:** kirthanaprao@gmail.com
 **LinkedIn:** [My LinkedIn](https://www.linkedin.com/in/kirthana-p-6b89b326b/)
 **GitHub:** [Github](https://github.com/kirthana1181)
 **Phone:** +91 9497024531